UCLAdeepvision/CS188-Projects-2022Winter/_posts/2022-01-27-team13-trajectory-prediction.md

 ![Artificial neural network]({{ '/assets/images/team13/vectornet_visual.png' | relative_url }})
 {: style="width: 600px; max-width: 100%;"}
 _Fig 2.
 (Left) Visualization of the prediction: lanes are shown in grey, non-target agents are green, target agent’s ground truth trajectory is in pink, predicted trajectory in blue.
-(Right) Visualization of attention for road and agent: Brighter red color corresponds to higher attention score.
+(Right) Visualization of attention for road and agent: Brighter red colour corresponds to higher attention score.
 (Image source: <https://arxiv.org/pdf/2005.04259.pdf>)_

 It is observed that when argents are facing multiple choices (first two examples), the attention mechanism is able to focus on the correct choices (two right-turn lanes in the second example).
 The third example is a lane-changing agent, the attended lanes are the current lane and target lane.
 In the fourth example, though the prediction is not accurate, the attention still produces a reasonable score on the correct lane.